epiedad/p-loading/README.md

 ```

 #### Bubbling spinner
-, define the spinnerClass as piano-spinner.
+Inside the plugin settings, define the spinnerClass as piano-spinner.
 Example
 ```
 spinnerClass: 'bubbling-spinner'
 ```